ibm-cloud-docs/hs-crypto/initialize-hsm-management-utilities.md

 {: #step5-commit-new-register-management-utilities}

 1. Click **Commit** to move the master key to the Full Committed state.
-2. If prompted,  in smart card reader 1, insert an EP11 smart card with an administrator signature key that is defined to the selected crypto units, and enter the smart card PIN on the smart card reader PIN pad.
+2. If prompted, in smart card reader 1, insert an EP11 smart card with an administrator signature key that is defined to the selected crypto units and enter the smart card PIN on the smart card reader PIN pad.
+Repeat this operation if prompted for additional EP11 smart cards with signature keys.

 After the process is complete, the New Master Key Register is in Full Committed state.